htranchung/Harrison-Beginning-Portfolio/README.md

 ## Usage

-Shows my potential employers my work
+Shows my potential to future employers and the work I've done

 ## Credits